SEIAROTg/autobean/autobean/narration/README.md

 # autobean.narration

-Generate transaction narration from posting narration.
+Generate transaction narration from posting narration and posting narration from comments.

 # Behavior